 It took about 15 minutes before the neurologist returned, this time with another neurologist who started doing more neurological testing.
 After about 10 minutes they both sat down and the first neurologist started talking.

 “Based on all the tests we have run, we are sorry to say that you have ALS.”
-His words echoed in my head.

 Thus began our journey of coping with a disease that has no treatment.
 It was a death sentence, that, ultimately would claim his life a year later.

 We were devastated.
 We cried and yelled.
 He denied what was happening.
 I felt numb and overwhelmed.

 I cried a lot over the next year until he died.
 And then I cried a lot more.

 Normally, I’m the emotionally strong one — the trained professional other people turn to when life upsets them.
 But after Fred died, I felt emotionally fragile.
 Simple tasks — like changing a lightbulb — overwhelmed me.

 I was puzzled when my friends and family told me I was doing well.
 I wasn’t doing well!
 What in the heck were they talking about?
 It made me feel like they didn’t understand what I was going through.

 What I needed to know was that it’s possible to be emotionally resilient, even when you are caught in an emotionally trying time.
 If you lose your job, if your business fails, if your partner leaves — or dies — it’s possible to be emotionally resilient and come out the other side okay, even if you are a little different afterwards.
 I needed to know that being emotionally resilient doesn’t mean you don’t feel pain.
 Instead, it’s more about how you navigate pain you feel.